Skip to main content

 These are the same symptoms that characterize adult GH deficiency (AGHD), a distinct clinical entity.
 However, the diagnosis of AGHD in older adults is complicated by the physiological reality of somatopause.
 Standard IGF-1 measurements alone are insufficient, as there is significant overlap between levels in healthy older adults and those with true AGHD.
 Definitive diagnosis of AGHD requires dynamic testing with GH stimulation agents (like glucagon or arginine), which is often impractical for broad screening.

 Furthermore, the endocrine system does not operate in a vacuum.
 Its function is deeply intertwined with metabolic health.
-The rise of “inflammaging,” a state of chronic, low-grade inflammation, and the high prevalence of are potent confounders.
+The rise of “inflammaging,” a state of chronic, low-grade inflammation, and the high prevalence of insulin resistance are potent confounders.
 Visceral adipose tissue is metabolically active, secreting inflammatory cytokines that can disrupt hypothalamic function and suppress gonadal and somatotropic axes.

 Insulin resistance directly impacts hormone bioavailability by altering SHBG levels.
 Therefore, a comprehensive diagnostic workup must include markers of inflammation (like hs-CRP) and metabolic health (like fasting insulin, glucose, and a lipid panel).
 This systems-based approach recognizes that what may appear as a primary endocrine decline could be secondary to a correctable metabolic derangement.